-TIGER 21 MEMBERS REMAIN KEEN ON REAL ESTATE, OUT OF LOVE WITH HEDGE FUNDS
+TIGER 21 MEMBERS REMAIN KEEN ON REAL ESTATE, NO MORE HEDGE FUNDS

 The peer-to-peer network for HNW wealth creators around the world issues its latest asset allocation survey.